alirajucse/sqa-interview-home-assignment/README.md

 ## Pre-requisite

-Install the app, simply clone this project and
+Install the app, simply clone this project and execute the below commands

 1. `npm install`
 2. `npm start`